MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-set-up-basic-warehouses-with-operations-areas.md

 2. Open the Location you want to set up.
 3. Fill in the **From-Assembly Bin Code** field.

-### <a name="to-set-up-the-bin-where-finished-assembly-items-are-posted-to-when-they-are-assembled-to-a-linked-sales-order"></a>To set up the bin where finished assembly items are posted to when they are assembled to a linked sales order
+### To set up the bin where finished assembly items are posted to when they are assembled to a linked sales order

 From this bin, the assembly items are shipped immediately, via an inventory pick, to fulfill the sales order.